 7 straight forward and economical practical tips so you can achieve high level wellness in your home office

 As a home based business you spend a lot of your time in your home office and working environment.
-You want your home office to be conducive towards working in your business without any distractions.
-At the same time you want your home office to have a high level of wellness as your own personal haven.
+You want your home office to be conducive towards working in your business.
+Without any distractions.
+At the same time you want your home office to have a high level of wellness.
+So it can be your own personal haven while you work.

 1. The benefits of being Green